adamedx/autographps/docs/WALKTHROUGH.md

 Note that `Get-GraphChildItem` is similar to `Get-GraphItemWithMetadata`, except it does not exhibit the behavior in (2) above, it always exhibits both (1) and (3) at the same time.

-This makes `Get-GraphItemWithMetadata` / `gls` / `Get-GraphChildItem` an effective way to recursively discover the Uris for both Graph data and structure (metadata).
+This makes the `Get-GraphItemWithMetadata` / `gls` and `Get-GraphChildItem` commands effective ways to recursively discover the Uris for both Graph data and structure (metadata).

 ### Explore new locations